sopida-chotwanwirach/gloo/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ### Step 1: Create a cluster with OIDC

 To configure IRSA, create or use an EKS cluster with an associated OpenID Provider (OIDC).
 For setup instructions, follow [Creating an IAM OIDC provider for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) in the AWS docs.
+Only the first page of the linked guide is neccessary.

 Next, export the following environment variables to use throughout your configuration.